-- Explore evidence for areas of the Standard that are best done face to face. - Clarify any questions that the Assessor has about the evidence submitted in the Portfolio - Discuss how the apprentice has progressed in their role, what they have done and their approach to work. - Provide the basis for the Assessor to make the decision about the grade to be awarded.
+- Explore evidence for areas of the Standard that are best done face to face e.g. the softer skills such as communication - Clarify any questions that the Assessment Organisation has about the evidence submitted in the Portfolio e.g. application of the knowledge in the role - Discuss how the apprentice has progressed in their role, what they have done and their approach to work - Provide the basis for the Assessment Organisation to make the decision about the grade to be awarded.

-A structured brief will be provided in the Assessment Tools to be used in the Professional Discussion.
+A structured brief will be provided in the Assessment to be used in the Professional Discussion.
 This will ensure that consistent approaches are taken and that all key areas are appropriately explored.
-It may be carried out face to face, or remotely using e.g. video conference or Skype, depending on numbers and locations of apprentices.
+It may be carried out face to face, or remotely using e.g. video conference, phone or Skype, depending on numbers and locations of apprentices.

 The combination of these two assessment methods builds a cumulative picture of performance against the Standard.
-They require apprentices to demonstrate the application of knowledge, skills and behaviours in an integrated manner to deliver the required outcomes, enabling the Assessor to make an holistic judgement about how well the apprentice meets or exceeds the relevant Standard.
+They require apprentices to demonstrate the application of knowledge, skills and behaviours in an integrated manner to deliver the required outcomes, enabling the Assessment Organisation to make an holistic judgment about how well the apprentice meets or exceeds the relevant Standard.
+Whilst we expect the bulk of the evidence to come from the Portfolio, it is the combined picture that determines the result.